Postgraduate journalism scholarships

 The Marjorie Deane Financial Journalism Foundation funds several full scholarships exclusively for students who have been offered places on the MA in Financial Journalism.
 Both UK/EU and overseas students are eligible to apply.
 The selection criteria are academic achievement and promise, relevant practical journalism experience, and the potential to make a difference to the practice of financial journalism in your home country.
-Students should submit, by email, a covering letter, a detailed CV, and a written statement explaining how you meet the selection criteria to the Course Officer, Dave Buckley.
+Students should submit, by email, a covering letter, a detailed CV, and a written statement explaining how you meet the selection criteria to the Course Officer, Martin Chivers.
 A separate application is needed if you are applying for the scholarships.

 You may be required to attend an interview, either in person or by Skype or telephone, and we may ask for a financial need statement.